Short takes on science, business, health, agriculture and possibly the kitchen sinkRobert Wise email

 "Sweat- ewwh!" you might be thinking.
 Folks raised in cool climates may see it as an extreme condition, to be avoided- "Don't sweat yourself."
 Growing up with bright sunlight and heat, you learn to tolerate it and even appreciate it to a degree.
 If you're exercising in this heat and not sweating, then you have something to worry about.

 I constructed the chart below to show how the body cools in various temperatures, from a comfortable 70F to the 105F often used in hot-room (Bikram) yoga.
 It assumes you are walking, bareheaded, in full sun with a light breeze.
 The dashed lines show the body's heat load under the above assumptions, also walking in full shade, or resting in full shade.
-Even a hat will reduce your heat load significantly.
+(In full sun, even a broad-brimmed hat will reduce your heat load significantly.)

 Cooling by convection and radiant heat is almost proportional to air temperature in these conditions- proportional, that is, to the difference in temperature between your skin and the surrounding air.
 Above skin temperature, these processes begin to warm the body, adding to its heat load.